 Notes Regarding: §91.109 Flight instruction; Simulated instrument & certain flight tests Small UASs, by their design, do not have fully functional dual controls.
 Flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
-Aircraft being considered for use by TSL allow the UAS Instructor to place the aircraft into 'loiter' mode (fixed altitude stationary hold).
-In the event of the student losing control, the UAS Instructor can quickly and via alternate equipment (equipment not in the hands of the student) place the aircraft into a mode that then allows the instructor to bring the aircraft back into control and back to the predetermined and/or safe landing location.

-TSL does not describe training scenarios in which a dual set of controls would be utilized or required, i.e. dual flight instruction, provided by a flight instructor or other company-designated individual, that would require that individual to have fully functioning dual controls.
-Rather, TSL evaluates the qualification of its PICs based on their experience with the UAS to be operated and verifies through testing, in lieu of formalized training.
-As such, TSL does not seek relief from 14 CFR § 91.109.
+TVPLS evaluates the qualification of its PICs based on their experience with the UAS to be operated and verifies through testing, in lieu of formalized training.
+As such, TVPLS does not seek relief from 14 CFR § 91.109.

-Notes Regarding § 14 CFR 91.119(b)

-Relief from § 14 CFR 91.119(b), operation over congested areas, is not applicable, because the DFAM's operations will only be conducted within the secured area described herein.
+Notes Regarding § 14 CFR 91.119(b) Relief from § 14 CFR 91.119(b), operation over congested areas, is not applicable, because the TVPLS's operations will only be conducted within the designated area described herein.

-TSL Safety Operations & Procedures Overview:
+TVPLS's Safety Operations & Procedures Overview: